Car Depreciation Calculator

 What this doesn't capture

 The tool prices the money; it can't weigh the enjoyment.
 A coffee habit, gym membership, or streaming bundle might cost what the math says but deliver value that's harder to quantify.
-Use the number to make the trade-off visible — the decision is yours.
+The number makes the trade-off visible; the decision is yours.

 Inputs